N7ghtm4r3/Glider/documd/GliderBackend.md

     </li>
 </ul>

-<b>After the change of the configuration you will need to restart the alinktojarfilea file</b> to correctly configure
+<b>After the change of the configuration you will need to restart the jar file</b> to correctly configure
 the backend service

 ## Authors